2DV603NordVisaProject/nordvisa_calendar/README.md

 [![Code Coverage](https://img.shields.io/codecov/c/github/2DV603NordVisaProject/nordvisa_calendar.svg)](https://codecov.io/gh/2DV603NordVisaProject/nordvisa_calendar)
 # Nordvisa Calendar
 ## About
-This is the repository of a project done at Linnaeus University for the course 2DV603.
-This was done in collaboration with NordVisa.
+This is an open source event management application created as a project at Linnaeus University for the course 2DV603 in collaboration with NordVisa.

+The application is divided into two parts, the administrative dashboard and the widget.
+The administrative dashboard is where authorized users can view, create, update, and delete location based events.
+The dashboard also has a feature rich user management system for handling users in the system.
+The widget can be embedded into any websites to display events within a specified area.

 ## Installation
 1. Download the latest version from [Releases](https://github.com/2DV603NordVisaProject/nordvisa_calendar/releases).
 Both .tar and .zip are available